sermons/hope/slides/slides.md

   + see **brokenness**, corruption,
   + injustice, violence
 + war on **global** scale:
-  + Gaza, Ukraine, Venezuela, Sudan, Xinjiang
+  + Gaza, Ukraine, Sudan, Myanmar
 + and on **personal** scale:
   + esp **holidays**
   + reminder of **broken** rl